 The gap between HTTP 200 and production correctness is where agent failures live.
 Four signals close it without additional model calls.

 Behavioral telemetry fills that gap.
 It is the set of model-free, execution-time signals that describe how the agent behaved — not just that it completed.
 Each signal attaches as a span attribute on the existing invoke_agent span.
 No new infrastructure.
 No added latency.
-Richer attributes on spans you are already emitting.
+Richer attributes on spans you're already emitting.

 Four signals cover the most frequent classes of silent failure: